-State Central Bank, representing five generations of continuous family management, is one of the oldest family-owned businesses in the United States as well as being the oldest in Keokuk.
+State Central Bank, representing five generations of continuous family management, is one of the oldest family-owned businesses in the United States.
 Its beginnings date back to September 13, 1858, when a charter was granted to the Keokuk Branch of the State Bank of Iowa.

 The First Generation-Judge William Logan